MrXcitement/vscode-diff-button-issue/README.md

 or it just stops working.
 I have created this repository as a working example of the problem.

-I have tested vscode on macOS and Windows and they both behave the same.
+I tested using macOS and Windows Visual Studio Code
+- v1.92.x - Diff revert button works.
+- v1.93.x - Diff revert button fails after editing a few files.
+- v1.94.x - Diff revert button works.

 ## Usage